 Most programs require the completion of written and/or oral comprehensive (or qualifying) examinations to assess the student's knowledge of the field and competency to undertake independent research.
 The comprehensive examinations, if required, are to be completed successfully before the student prepares a thesis/dissertation proposal for review by her or his committee.
 If a student fails all or a portion of the examinations, reexamination may be permitted, but only once.
 Failure of the reexamination will result in dismissal from the program.
 Students who have not completed the coursework for their programs, including outstanding incompletes, will not be permitted to sit for comprehensive exams, nor will students on academic probation.

-Graduate students may receive credit toward a degree or certificate from: 1) courses at the 400-level and above, and 2) certain 300-level courses.
+Graduate students may only receive credit toward a degree or certificate from courses at the 400-level and above.

-Other undergraduate courses, including all 100- and 200-level courses, do not apply toward fulfillment of graduate coursework requirements; such courses may, however, be used to fulfill prerequisite or research tool requirements (e.g., a 100-level language course may be used to fulfill a program's language requirement).
+Undergraduate courses, including all 100, 200, and 300-level courses, do not apply toward fulfillment of graduate coursework requirements; such courses may, however, be used to fulfill prerequisite or research tool requirements (e.g., a 100-level language course may be used to fulfill a program's language requirement).
 These courses do not count in a student’s cumulative graduate GPA.

 Several master's programs require the completion of a thesis; all Ph.D. programs require the completion of a dissertation.
 To ensure that standards of quality are maintained consistently across programs, the Graduate School oversees matters relating to dissertations and theses.